gwangmu/tmox/README.md

 # Known Issues

  - It delivers some random keystrokes upon starting up `vim`.
- - The re-attached shell looks trashy if TTY-manipulating programs (e.g., `vim` or any `ncurses` programs) has been opened even once.
+ - The re-attached shell looks trashy if TTY-manipulating programs (e.g., `vim`) has been opened even once.
  - It doesn't automatically resize the shell when the attached terminal changes its dimensions.